Skill-and-Luck-Coefficients/scrape_tournament_matches/README.md

 All that is needed is:

-- Setup the configuration file `src/parameters.json`.
+- Setup configuration parameters:
+    - Setup `src/scrape.json`.
+    - Setup parameters in whatever `src/<...>.py` you want to run.

     See [Parameters](#parameters) for more details.